mrterranova/gifAPI/README.md

   * Mobile Responsive

-  * Added a clear button
+  * Added a clear button to clear the queue of giphs